lenlynch/homebrew-wireshark-f5-ethtrailer/README.md

 	Build and Install F5 Ethtrailer plugin

-> brew install lenlynch/wireshark/wireshark-f5-ethtrailer --with-gtk+3 \
+> brew install lenlynch/wireshark/wireshark-f5-ethtrailer --with-gtk+3 --with-lua --with-qt5 --with-f5-ethtrailer
-  --with-lua --with-headers --with-qt5 \
-  --with-wireshark-f5-ethtrailer
 # Compile and install customized wireshark with F5 plugin support
-# This is an example, refer to the command above to see the
+# This is an example, refer to the options list above for a bit more detail.
-# available options.
 ```